Hometown: Coral Springs, Fla.

 Undergraduate degree: University of Arkansas (Juris Doctorate through the Clinton School’s concurrent JD program from the University of Arkansas at Little Rock Bowen School of Law)

-Current position: Chief of Staff to the Vice President of Mergers and Acquisitions, Investor Relations Officer & Corporate Secretary at Simmons First National Corporation.
+Current position: Sr. Vice President & Chief Operating Officer – Wealth Management and Specialty Lending at Simmons Bank Investor Relations Officer at Simmons First National Corporation.
 In this role, he leads the company’s mergers and acquisitions and investor relations functions, and serves as a strategic advisor to the corporate and bank chairmen and CEOs.

 What Burt says: “My time at the Clinton School taught me that one can be a public servant in any setting.
 I also learned the importance of hearing all sides of an issue before beginning to develop a resolution.
 My International Project and Capstone were especially important in shaping my career path.
 Both projects allowed me the opportunity to assist in the development of policies and reforms that would facilitate a better business environment.”